Sculpture by the Sea: History

-The works are spread right across the cliff from Bronte Beach to Bondi Beach via Tamarama Beach.
+The works are spread across the cliff from Bronte Beach to Bondi Beach via Tamarama Beach.
 Every year the coastal walk is transformed into a seaside art gallery.
-Over 100 sculptures are exhibited in the background of sea and the coastal landscape along the two kilometre coastal walk.
-Sculpture by the Sea began in 1996 with an exhibition held over one day at Bondi and the annual event is now the worlds largest free outdoor sculpture exhibition.
+Over 100 sculptures are exhibited in the background of sea and the coastal landscape along the two-kilometre coastal walk.
+Sculpture by the Sea began in 1996 with an exhibition held over one day at Bondi and the annual event is now the world's largest free outdoor sculpture exhibition.

 Awards

 For the first eight years, the main prize was provided by Sydney Water, and most of the award-winning works were gifted to Campbelltown Arts Centre.
 In 2006 and 2007, National Australia Bank sponsored the main prize and the works made their way to Orange Regional Gallery.
 From 2009 to 2012, the Balnaves Foundation sponsored the main prize to the winning sculptor in the exhibition, and the works gifted to the Royal Botanic Garden.
 From 2013 to 2015, it was Macquarie Group and the works gifted to the Sydney Harbour Federation Trust for placement at Georges Heights.

-There are many other scholarship and prizes that come out of this exhibition, including the Helen Lempriere Scholarship, the Clitheroe Foundation Emerging Sculptor Mentorship Program and Allens People's Choice Award.
+Other scholarships and prizes have been awarded in this exhibition, including the Helen Lempriere Scholarship, the Clitheroe Foundation Emerging Sculptor Mentorship Program, and Allens People's Choice Award.
 There is also an encouragement award for younger artists.